datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Circuit breaking

-Sets the global circuit breaking configuration that $productName$ will use for all Mappings, unless overridden in a Mapping.
+Sets the global circuit breaking configuration that $productName$ will use for all Mappings, unless overridden in an AmbassadorMapping.

 More information at the [circuit breaking reference](../../using/circuit-breakers).